rwengine/openrw/README.md

 # OpenRW

-A project to re-implement gta3.exe, adding support for more platforms and fixing all of the bugs that have piled up.
+This is an attempt at re-implementing the GTA III game binary, adding support for more platforms and input methods, while fixing some issues that plauge the original release.

-**REQURIES A LEGITAMATE COPY OF GTA III PC TO RUN**, this project only functions with the original game's data.
+**REQURIES A COPY OF GTA III PC**.
+Without an original copy of the game, it will not be possible to run openrw.

 ## Building